 5. Veggies incognito

 This little trick is easier than most parents think.
-Rachel Wischow, a nurse at Medical Center Pediatrics in Bingham Farms, weighed in on the topic: “Generally, when you can fit in veggies it’s a good idea.
+Rachel Wischow, a former nurse at Medical Center Pediatrics in Bingham Farms, weighed in on the topic: “Generally, when you can fit in veggies it’s a good idea.
 This can be done with a food processor to anything and the veggies won’t be discovered.
 You can end up making a hamburger that’s half hamburger.”

 6. Five bites; “No, thank you”